Guide for Undocumented Individuals Traveling in the U.S.

 Ground Transportation: Driving

 Like citizens, certain noncitizens may be eligible to drive legally.
 In some states, certain noncitizens are eligible to apply for a driver’s license.
 Check your state’s Department of Motor Vehicles (DMV) to determine if you are eligible to apply for a driver’s license regardless of your immigration status.
-If you are stopped by either law enforcement or immigration enforcement while in your car, consider the following recommendations:
+If you are stopped by either the police or ICE while in your car, consider the following recommendations:

 1. Stop the car in a safe place as quickly as possible.
 Turn off the car, turn on the internal light, open the window partway, and place your hands on the wheel.